OTTAWA, April 27 Canada's election on May 2

 NDP-LED MINORITY GOVERNMENT

-Likelihood: possible, provided support for the NDP stays strong
+Likelihood: possible, provided support for the NDP stays

 LIBERAL-LED MINORITY GOVERNMENT

 If the Liberals end up with more seats than the NDP,

 Liberal leader Michael Ignatieff could be given the chance to